-|Aktivitets nivå :||Aktivitetsferie - Kultur & Tema reiser (standard) - Sykkelturer|
+|Aktivitets nivå :||Fotturer - Kultur & Tema reiser (standard) - Sykkelturer|

 Continuing eastwards, we ride to the archeological site of Coba and afterwards stop for a refreshing swim in the nearby Tamcach Ha cenotes.
 Once in Coba, we climb to the top of the tallest Mayan pyramid in Mexico and enjoy sweeping views of the surrounding scenery.
 We then drive to the fantastic beach community of Tulum, which will be our picturesque home for the next 3 nights.
 Just outside the town lies one of the most photographed sites in the Yucatan; the ruins of an ancient Mayan city that overlook the turquoise waters of the Caribbean Sea. *Comfortable Hotel*

-Today is a free day, and you may wish to spend your time swimming in the Caribbean and relaxing on the golden sand beach.
+Today is a free day, and you may wish to spend your time swimming in the Caribbean and relaxing on a golden sand beach.
 If you prefer to do an extra optional activity on this day then speak to your leader the night before and they will help to arrange and book something for you.
 There are several possibilities for marine excursions (dependent upon availability and time of year). *Comfortable Hotel*

 We depart Tulum and transfer to Cancun Airport where the trip ends. **

 * 9 nights comfortable hotels all en suite * 6 days cycling with full vehicle support * 90% tarmac roads, 10% unpaved tracks * Tulum beach extension available